-When it comes to choosing a type of stone for your kitchen worktop, there’s no doubt that Quartz stone is rising in popularity.
+When it comes to choosing a type of stone for your kitchen worktop, there’s no doubt that Quartz worktops are rising in popularity.
 It’s the ideal material for high-use areas and it’s certainly the most durable material on the market.

 But with its seamless appearance and flexibility, could Corian be a worthy alternative?